Estate Planning Attorneys in Tacoma, WA

 Washington is a community property state.
 This does not mean the surviving spouse or registered domestic partner will necessarily inherit all the property.
 The state’s default will not be what you want, especially if you have a significant other, a second marriage, special gifts for particular people, a need for tax planning to avoid inheritance taxes, dependents who receive state financial assistance, or disabled children who require special consideration.

-What to bring to your lawyer:
+What to bring to your will lawyer in Tacoma:

 - A list of ALL your children with their complete names.